sorenlind/lemmy/README.rst

 own dataset.

-The model currently included in Lemmy was evaluated on the Danish Universal Dependencies dev dataset and scored an accruacy > 99%.
+The model currently included in Lemmy was evaluated on the Danish Universal Dependencies dev dataset and scored an accuracy > 99%.

 You can use Lemmy as a spaCy extension, more specifcally a spaCy pipeline component.
 This is highly recommended and makes the lemmas